AirtimeUX/airtime-playbook/airtime-playbook/docs/collaborative_buyin.md

 2. Identify the product team (or teams) that the project is relevant to.
     - Ideally, you should start with a team working on more customer-facing features, as they have a naturally higher interest in engaging with customers
 3. Brief the leads and the teams about what to expect and get their buy-in.
 The goal should be to get everyone to participate in 2 sessions.
-4. Run an initial survey before the project start to gauge their current level of understanding the user needs and other key metrics (more on this under [Impact Surveys](/survey_roi.md))
+4. Run an initial survey before the project start to gauge their current level of understanding the user needs and other key metrics (more on this under [Understanding research ROI](/impact_roi))
-5. Set up an internal [research calendar](./stakeholder_calendar.md) and share it with the team
+5. Set up an internal [research calendar](/collaborative_calendar) and share it with the team
 6. As you organize your sessions, keep the team posted about interview timeslots they can sign up to.
 7. Brief stakeholders before the interviews
     - Make sure they prepare with questions